myissue-org/open-health/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within OpenHealth, please send an email to the maintainers at [security@myissue.studio](mailto:security@myissue.studio).
+If you discover a security vulnerability within OpenHealth, please send an email to the maintainers.
 We appreciate your help in keeping OpenHealth secure.

 ## License